RBAC vs PBAC: Differences, Use Cases, Pros & Cons (2026 Guide)

 • Training compliance: Must have their current annual HIPAA certification (checked against the Learning Management System) before accessing sensitive records.

-• Atypical behavioural baseline checks: every request is evaluated against the researcher’s previous access; when accesses deviate from their baseline, they can result in warnings or additional approval.
+• Atypical behavioral baseline checks: every request is evaluated against the researcher's previous access; when accesses deviate from their baseline, they can result in warnings or additional approval.

 • Project status awareness: Once the trial has been declared "Complete" in the Trial Management System, access to the data is de-exclusive.